 The strong smell of clove repels insects such as mosquitoes.
 So to prevent insect bites while relaxing on your patio, try diffusing a few drops of clove oil.

 Although there are many clove oil benefits and uses and it is normally SAFE to use, it is also very strong.
 So you should always be cautious as to how you use it.

 For starters, you should not use it internally unless under the supervision of a holistic doctor or a nutritionist.

-You should not use clove oil if you are pregnant or a nursing mother; have a bleeding disorder or taking any blood thinner medication.
+You should not use clove oil if you are pregnant or a nursing mother; have a bleeding disorder or are taking any blood thinning medication.

 And ensure that you also dilute with carrier oil before using it topically.
 This will help to prevent irritation.

 It is important to do a skin test for any new essential oil.
 See more information on essential oil safety here:

 These statements have not been evaluated by the Food and Drug Administration.
 This article is for educational and informational purposes only and does not intend to diagnose, treat, cure, or prevent any disease or health condition.
 It is always recommended that you seek the advise of your private medical doctor.